dgud/blas/README.md

 blas
 =====

 This project is a continuation of ddgud's BLAS wrapper.
 It features scheduling control (execution in dirty/clean nifs), as well as type checking, and array overflow detection (to avoid sigsev related crashes).
+It is written on top of openblas; using another cblas implementation will require modifying linking options in c_src/Makefile, and possibly include options in file c_src/eblas.h.

 Usage
 -----